-Liquid assets – This refers to cash, deposits and financial assets as defined by the Regulation of Investment Advice, Investment Marketing and Investment Portfolio Management Law of 1995, as well as securities traded on the stock exchange.
-Financial Assets – Instruments as defined by the Joint Investment Trust Law of 1994, stocks or shares in Funds registered outside of Israel, options, futures, structured or indexed products as well as pension funds.
+Liquid assets – This refers to cash, deposits and financial assets as defined by the Israeli Regulation of Investment Advice, Investment Marketing and Investment Portfolio Management Law of 1995, as well as securities traded on the stock exchange.
+Financial Assets – Instruments as defined by the Israeli Joint Investment Trust Law of 1994, stocks or shares in funds registered outside Israel, options, futures, structured or indexed products and pension funds.

 Family Unit – Defined as an individual and his/her household living with him/her and/or dependents.

-To obtain written endorsement of an accountant, lawyer, or in appropriate circumstances another third party (upon whom there is sound reason to rely) who confirms that s/he has taken reasonable steps (aside from reliance on the declaration of the investor) to affirm that the investor meets all the eligibility requirements, specifying those measures taken to make such an assertion.
+Obtain written affirmation from an accountant, lawyer, or, in appropriate circumstances, another third party (reasonably relied upon) indicating that reasonable steps have been taken (aside from reliance on the investor’s declaration) to confirm that the investor meets all the eligibility requirements, specifying those measures taken to make such an assertion